WE are the work

 read my book

-“Through the weaving together of individual, familial, and societal narratives, generation WE invites us to surrender the arbitrary structures that confine and limit the truth of who we are.
+“Through the weaving together of individual, familial, and societal narratives, Generation WE invites us to surrender the arbitrary structures that confine and limit the truth of who we are.

-Through vulnerable self reflection, Abby Kamen presents the reader with a call to action to love one another where we are, thus enabling us all to become so much more.” - Bailey Hampton LMFT
+Through vulnerable self reflection, Abby Kamen presents the reader with a call to action to love one another where we are, thus enabling us all to become so much more.”- Bailey Hampton LMFT

 heal with art